IIIF/api/source/extension/georef/index.md

 We will adopt the [existing GeoJSON specification](https://datatracker.ietf.org/doc/html/rfc7946) for its linked data vocabulary and context for geographic coordinates.
 This means coordinates are expressed through the [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) coordinate reference system.
 As such, expressing the location of extraterrestrial entities is not supported by this technique.

 ### 1.2 Motivating Use Cases

-`[@BERT]` improve these a bit
+A georeference extension for IIIF resources will enable the following use cases:

-- overlay iiif images on a map, which may include warping the image
+- Overlay IIIF image resources on a geographic map by rotating and stretching it.
+This transforming an image to make it fit on a map is also called _warping_.
-- stitching multiple maps together
+- Stitching multiple images of map sheets together to form a single map.
-- geospatial area, enabling them to be found by search engines with geospatial coordinates
+- Georeference data can also be used to compute the exact geospatial area depicted on an image.
+This will enable geospatial indexing of IIIF resources and enabling them to be found by geospatial search engines.
-- xyz map tile layer, gis software
+- A georeferenced IIIF resource can be converted to a variaty of GIS formats, like GeoTIFF, GeoJSON and XYZ map tiles.

 Situations which are not in scope include: